caracal-pipeline/RFInder/README.md

 - The parameter file is in `yaml` format, hence [`pyaml`](https://anaconda.org/anaconda/pyyaml), and [`json`](https://anaconda.org/conda-forge/json-c) packages should be installed,
 - The `logging` module is used to print out warnings.
 - `.gif` file of multiple plots can be created if `ffmpeg` is installed.
+- `casacore` is utilized to open casa tables.
 - **beam_shape** uses [`wsclean`] option `wcclean --psf-only`.
 Instructions to download and install `wsclean` [(Offringa et al. 2014)](https://arxiv.org/abs/1407.1943) can be found [here](https://sourceforge.net/projects/wsclean/).

 **Insallation instructions**